Proofhouse

 INCIDENT RECORDS

-Capture structured incident data tied to the workflows and agents involved.
+Capture structured incidents tied to the workflow, subject, evidence, and review path involved.

 FAILURE TAXONOMY